scalair/robokops/docs/GETTING_STARTED.md

 robokops --config example/ --terraform apply --action deploy --target cluster-init --target cluster-autoscaler --target dashboard --target monitoring --target elastic-stack
 ```
 If something goes wrong during creation or deployment, you can rerun the same command (which is idempotent).
-For instance, creating the elastic-stack will takes time and sometimes it can timeout (still the stack could be properly deployed).
+For instance, creating the elastic-stack will take time and sometimes it can timeout (still the stack could be properly deployed).
 If it happens and not everything has been properly deployed, try to rerun that command.

 ## Access it
 Authenticate to the cluster: